 Begin Solution-Focused Therapy with Briefly Counseling Today!

-As a solution-focused therapist, I enjoy helping my clients come to fast resolutions for anxiety.
-Solution Focused therapy is effective and can help teens and children who are struggling find peace, confidence, and resilience.
-At my Illinois online counseling practice, I specialize in online Christian counseling, therapy for teen anxiety, and therapy for anxiety in young children.
-To start online therapy in Illinois, follow these simple steps:
+At my Illinois and Florida online counseling practice, I specialize in online Christian counseling, therapy for teen anxiety, and therapy for anxiety in kids.
+To start online therapy in Illinois or Florida, follow these simple steps:

-- Then, learn about me, your solution-focused therapist
+- Learn more about me, your child’s new online therapist